Annotated Circus Injury Bibliography July 2020 for the Performing Arts SIG of the Academy of Orthopedic Physical Therapy

-Below you can find summaries of the current medical literature and how it applies to your training.
-These articles are the basis of many of our blog posts.
+Below you can find summaries of the medical literature and how it applies to your training.

 Acute Injury Care: RICE is no longer the standard